solem675/UKR_MSNA23_CARI/README.md

 Imputed food expenditures are summed up to get total **monthly food expenditures**.

-**Non-food expenditures with 1m recall period** include water, HH NFIs of regular purchase, utilities, fuel, transportation, communications, recreation, and other expenditures.
+**Non-food expenditures with 1m recall period** include water, HH NFIs of regular purchase, utilities, fuel, transportation, communications, recreation, and "other" expenditures.

-**Non-food expenditures with 6m recall period** include shelter maintenance, HH NFIs of infrequent purchase, medication, clothing & shoes, education, and other infrequent expenditures.
+**Non-food expenditures with 6m recall period** include shelter maintenance, HH NFIs of infrequent purchase, medication, clothing & shoes, education, and "other" infrequent expenditures.
 These values are divided by 6 to get a value per month.

 The minimum food expenditures threshold is set to be 500 UAH per capita.
 Thus, all values below this threshold are replaced with 500.
 The food expenditure values above the 99th percentile are replaced with the value of 99th percentile.